Hilary Rose (sociologist): Biography

+She was born Hilary Ann Channel.
 During World War II, she was evacuated from London with her mother and brother.
 In 1940, they were sent to Weymouth, Dorset.
 The same year, the French army was defeated, and many evacuated troops took shelter in Weymouth.
 Exhausted soldiers slept on the pavements and the luckier ones on straw in the requisitioned schools.
 The children, with no school to attend, mostly watched the war, fascinated but sometimes terrified.
 The authorities soon despatched the evacuees to safer places.
 Eventually, her mother found a home in Framlingham, her family home.
 Like Weymouth, it was not very safe, being surrounded by US airbases.
 Returning to London in 1945, she was admitted to an elite girls' day school, but its snobbery and authoritarianism alienated her.

 Women from her lower-middle-class background rarely went to university in the 1950s, and in consequence it was not until personal tragedy intervened that she did.
-She married young, and soon became a mother.
+She married young (married name: Chantler), and soon became a mother.
 Her husband died in the last year of the polio epidemics in 1958.
 The support of friends helped her to rethink the issue of going to university.
 She applied and was admitted to the London School of Economics in 1959 to study sociology with two key interests: the sociology of social policy – not least because as a widowed mother she had been dependent on the Welfare State – and the sociology of science because as an activist in CND, she could make no sense of the ideology of "science is progress" (including social progress) and the bombing of Hiroshima and Nagasaki.
 These have remained her two interests throughout her academic career.
 She was the second chair of the Young Fabians and the first female chair.